arjunsaini91/MobileMSK/README.md

 # MobileMSK
-Repository for PS-1 internship at MobileMSK as an SDE intern (ML)
+Repository for PS-1 internship at MobileMSK as a SDE intern (ML)